-The change in other, net was primarily due to unrealized gains on marketable securities and related accretion that did not occur in the prior year.
+The change in other, net was primarily due to unrealized gains on marketable securities and related accretion that did not occur compared to the same quarter in the prior year, 2023.

 Key Business Metrics

 In addition to our financial information, the Company's management reviews a number of operating and financial metrics, including the following key metrics, to evaluate our business, measure our performance, identify trends affecting our business, formulate business plans, and make strategic decisions.